 If you’re relying on a rental property to provide you with an income in retirement, you might have periods without a tenant, and you’ll have to cover maintenance costs and lettings fees.

 With a pension, although your money is locked away until you reach the age of 55, it is usually invested in a wide range of investments, helping spread risks.
-You also benefit on tax relief on your contributions, boosting the amount you save.
+You also benefit from tax relief on your contributions, boosting the amount you save.

 My pension will be lost when I die